rnmy/tp/docs/team/rnmy.md

 - **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=rnmy)

-- **Enhancements to existing features**:
+- **Enhancements implemented**:

     - **Edit command**: Adapted the edit command to the new Person model which includes student specific fields such as their matriculation number and telegram handles which are pivotal to student administration.

     - **Attendance UI**: Added a new Attendance tabular pane to show the current attendance status of students.

-    - **Improve error handling**: Added checks for all required fields before input validation and standardized the error message for inputs with valid command format but invalid index.
+    - **Improve error handling**:

+        - Added checks for all required fields before input validation
+        - Standardized the error message for inputs with valid command format but invalid index.

     - **Date validation**: Refined validation for attendance dates to detect dates such as 30/02/2020.